- The Chrome Buzzmarker

 - The occasional buzzmarker glitches/crashes

-If there is one thing you will never find on this blog, it's a zillion link building services and software.
-Why ?
+If there is one thing you will never find on this blog, it’s a zillion link building services and software.
+Why?
 Because most of them are crap.
-They get you links on a set of low quality sites or services that are bound to get you penalised one day or another.
+They get you links on a set of low quality sites or services that are bound to get you penalized one day or another.

 That’s not what Buzzstream is.
 Buzzstream is a relationship and outreach CRM that allows you to manage and grow a large volume of outreach campaigns if used correctly.

 Now the nuance is in the last part of the previous sentence.
 While extremely powerful in the right hands, like most CRM’s, Buzzstream is not necessarily an easy tool to master.

 If you put that together with the fact that most people have zero experience in carrying a successful outreach campaign, you have a potential recipe for disaster.

 Most people are a little bit like this headless chicken when it comes to outreach campaigns.
 Buzzstream can help you fix that issue.